 What side effects might censavudine cause?

-In the 10-day Phase IIa study (EudraCT number 2008-004810-29) discussed under the previous question, the most common side effects that occurred in the censavudine groups were abdominal pain, swollen lymph nodes, nausea, headache, and fatigue.9
+In this 10-day Phase IIa study, the most common side effects that occurred in the censavudine groups were abdominal pain, swollen , nausea, headache, and fatigue.8

-In the Phase IIb study (NCT01489046), participants in the censavudine groups had a smaller decline in bone mineral density than the participants in the group that did not receive censavudine.
+In this Phase IIb study, participants in the censavudine groups had a smaller decline in bone mineral density than the participants in the group that did not receive censavudine.
 (Bone mineral density is a measurement of the amount of minerals, such as calcium, in an area of the bone.)
 There was a trend towards a build-up of limb and trunk fat with censavudine treatment, especially at the highest dose tested.
-Also, a slight increase in total cholesterol was seen with censavudine treatment.11
+Also, a slight increase in total was seen with censavudine treatment.10